sunray-ley/craterfinder/README.md

 - Press F to mark or unmark mine locations
 - Press Q to quit the game

+## Contributing

+Contributions to Createrfinder are welcome!
+If you have any suggestions or questions, please open an issue or pull request on GitHub.

-## Issue Reporting
+## License

-If you encounter any issues while using Createrfinder, feel free to submit an issue or contact the developer.
-We will address your issues as soon as possible and continue to improve this project.
+Createrfinder is distributed under the MIT License.
+Please refer to the [LICENSE](https://github.com/sunray-ley/createrfinder/blob/main/LICENSE) file for more information.